univec-ai/postvec/web/docs/install/setup.md

 # Configure the cluster

-Cluster configuration is separate from file installation. `postvec setup` configures the launcher, database workers, and inference mode.
+File installation stops at the binaries. `postvec setup` then configures the launcher, the database workers and the inference mode.

-`setup` creates missing databases, installs the extension, merges `shared_preload_libraries`, writes **one** owned file (`conf.d/99-postvec.conf`), validates it, restarts or reloads if needed, refreshes models, and verifies that the worker heartbeat **advances**.
+`setup` creates missing databases, installs the extension, merges `shared_preload_libraries`, writes **one** owned file (`conf.d/99-postvec.conf`), validates it, restarts or reloads if needed, refreshes models and verifies that the worker heartbeat **advances**.

 A dry run reports the planned changes without applying them: